QuSmart · Calm Down. We Have It Covered.

 This is a genuine frontier problem.
 Reasonable people disagree.
 Research continues.
 No one has solved it.
 This is not what QuSmart addresses.

-Can we govern what AI agents are permitted to execute — regardless of how they reason?
+Can we govern what AI agents are permitted to do — regardless of how they reason?

 Yes.
 Structurally.
 Deterministically.
 Before anything moves.
 This is exactly what QuSmart GENESIS Governance Agent delivers.

 An agent may reason anything it is capable of reasoning.
-What it cannot do is execute beyond what a human authority has declared.
+What it cannot do is act beyond what a human authority has declared.
 That boundary — between what an agent concludes and what it can act upon — is the surface QuSmart governs.
 The reasoning is the agent's.
-The execution is governed.
+The action is governed.

 You do not need to solve artificial general intelligence to govern what your agents are permitted to do today.
 Those are not the same question.